4 Steps To A Proper Beard Fade

-Thankfully, the warm weather has gradually started moving in you’ve probably (hopefully?) started rethinking your grooming routine in preparation for the new seasons, heat, and general sunny side of life.
-In addition to checking out our Spring grooming guide right here, it’s probably time to trim down that face rug into something more warm weather-friendly.
-The key to a great spring and summer facial hair game is a proper beard fade.
+Despite what you may see out in the wild, beards are, in fact, a privilege, not a right, and keeping that face rug in check and looking sharp is part of the gig.
+The key to neat, non-Wildling-looking beard is dialing in the right fade.
 In addition to lightening up the load, it’s going to give your face a flattering shape and enhance your jawline, especially important for those of us with rounder faces.
 So let’s get equipped and tame that animal on your face.

 Start With The Right Tools